smikitky/chatgpt-md-translator/README.md

 ### Fragment Size (`FRAGMENT_TOKEN_SIZE`)

 Since ChatGPT cannot handle long texts, this program works by splitting a given Markdown file into multiple parts (fragments), passing them to the API along with the prompt in parallel, and combining the translated results.
-It also removes code blocks before passing the contents to the API and restores them after the translation (this means nothing inside clode blocks will be translated).

-The `-f` option (or `FRAGMENT_TOKEN_SIZE` env) determines the (soft) maximum length of each fragment.
+This option determines the (soft) maximum length of each fragment.
 The default is 2048 (in string `.length`).
-The appropriate value depends on several factors:
+The optimal value depends on several factors:

-- **Model**: GPT-4 can handle a larger amount of text at once.
+- **Model**: Each model has a defined upper limit on the number of _tokens_.
-- **Target Language**: Some languages are _tokenized_ less effectively than others, which can limit the size of each fragment.
 Read [OpenAI's explanation about tokens](https://platform.openai.com/docs/introduction/tokens).
+- **Target Language**: Some languages are tokenized less effectively than others, which can limit the size of each fragment.
-- **Prompt File Size**: The prompt will be sent as input along with the Markdown source.
+- **Prompt File Size**: The prompt will be sent as input along with the Markdown file to translate.
 The longer the instruction is, the shorter each fragment has to be.
 - **Desired Processing Time**: Splitting into smaller sizes allows for parallel processing and faster completion.

 Setting a value that is too large can result in longer processing time, and in worse cases, the transfer of the translated text may stop midway.
 If this happens, the program will automatically split the fragment in half and try again recursively.
 But you should avoid this as it can waste both your time and money.